OpenDroneMap/FIELDimageR/README.md

 #### 5. Building the plot shape file

-> The plot shape file can be drawn after rotation by selecting four points at the corners of experiment.
-The number of ranges and rows must be informed.
-And the borders can also be eliminated in this step.
-Function: **`fieldShape`**
+> Once the field has reached a correct straight position, the plot shape file can be drawn by selecting at least four points at the corners of the experiment.
+The number of columns and rows must be informed.
+At this point the experimental borders can be eliminated, in the example bellow the borders were removed in all the sides.
+Function to use: **`fieldShape`**

 ```r
 EX1.Shape<-fieldShape(mosaic = EX1.RemSoil,ncols = 14, nrows = 9)